14 min read

 Everyone looking the same direction.
 Different umbrellas.

-Not because they're doing SEO accidentally.
-Not because they've somehow stumbled into optimization through luck.
-Because they're focused on something bigger than SEO, and that bigger focus produces SEO results as a byproduct.
+Here's a weird thing I've noticed over 20+ years: the companies that rank best are usually the ones that think about SEO the least, not because they're doing SEO accidentally, not because they've somehow stumbled into optimization through luck, but because they're focused on something bigger than SEO and that bigger focus produces SEO results as a byproduct.

-Think about the sites that dominate their niches.
-Wikipedia doesn't have an SEO team (not really).
-They have people obsessed with building the best encyclopedia in human history.
-Amazon doesn't rank because of their meta descriptions.
-They rank because they're Amazon.
-The New York Times doesn't show up in news results because of their schema markup.
-They show up because they're the paper of record and have been for a century.
+Think about the sites that dominate their niches: Wikipedia doesn't have an SEO team, not really, because they have people obsessed with building the best encyclopedia in human history; Amazon doesn't rank because of their meta descriptions but because they're Amazon; the New York Times doesn't show up in news results because of their schema markup but because they're the paper of record and have been for a century.
+These entities became inevitable, so synonymous with their categories that not ranking them would be absurd, and Google would look broken if Wikipedia didn't rank for factual queries, the search results would seem wrong.

-In your niche, for your audience, for your specific topic area, are you becoming inevitable?
-Are you becoming the name that people think of when they think of your space?
-Are you building the kind of presence and reputation and body of work that makes ranking you seem obvious?
+Now I can hear you saying that you're not Wikipedia or Amazon or the New York Times, that you're a smaller company trying to compete in a crowded market, and fair enough, but the principle scales down: in your niche, for your audience, for your specific topic area, are you becoming inevitable, are you becoming the name that people think of when they think of your space, are you building the kind of presence and reputation and body of work that makes ranking you seem obvious, or are you just optimizing title tags and hoping for the best?

 The Actual Work

-Let me be specific about what the actual work looks like, because I've been fairly philosophical so far and I want to get practical.
+Let me be specific about what the actual work looks like, because I've been fairly philosophical so far and I want to get practical: the actual work is not optimizing your website, the actual work is becoming the best.

 The Heresy of Not Caring About Rankings

-Not because rankings don't matter.
-They do.
-Traffic from search is valuable.
-But obsessing over rankings pulls your focus away from the thing that actually produces rankings, which is being genuinely excellent.
+I'm going to say something that would get me kicked out of most SEO conferences: you should probably think about rankings less, not because rankings don't matter since they do and traffic from search is valuable, but because obsessing over rankings pulls your focus away from the thing that actually produces rankings, which is being genuinely excellent.

-Every hour you spend checking your position tracking is an hour you didn't spend making your content better.
-Every day you spend worrying about an algorithm update is a day you didn't spend building your reputation.
-Every week you spend on technical optimizations that might move the needle by 3% is a week you didn't spend on creating something so good that the needle moves by 300%.
+Every hour you spend checking your position tracking is an hour you didn't spend making your content better, and every day you spend worrying about an algorithm update is a day you didn't spend building your reputation, and every week you spend on technical optimizations that might move the needle by 3% is a week you didn't spend on creating something so good that the needle moves by 300%, and the opportunity cost of SEO obsession is the excellence that would actually solve your problem.

 The Time Horizon Problem

-SEO tactics show results in weeks or months.
-Becoming genuinely excellent takes years.
-If you're being evaluated on quarterly performance, you're going to gravitate toward tactics.
-If you're building for the long term, you should gravitate toward excellence.
+Part of why people get this backwards is the time horizon mismatch, because SEO tactics show results in weeks or months while becoming genuinely excellent takes years, and if you're being evaluated on quarterly performance you're going to gravitate toward tactics while if you're building for the long term you should gravitate toward excellence.

-Excellence compounds.
-A great piece of content published in 2020 is still earning links and traffic in 2025.
-A strong reputation built over years provides durable ranking power that survives algorithm updates.
-A brand that people search for by name has a moat that no amount of competitor optimization can breach.
+Excellence compounds: a great piece of content published in 2020 is still earning links and traffic in 2025, a strong reputation built over years provides durable ranking power that survives algorithm updates, a brand that people search for by name has a moat that no amount of competitor optimization can breach.
+The long game looks like losing for a while, because you're investing in things that don't pay off immediately, and your competitors who are doing aggressive tactics might outrank you for a year or two (though studying their strategy can accelerate your learning), but when your investments start compounding and their tactics start failing the gap becomes permanent.

 A Confession